didx-xyz/aries-cloudapi-python/docs/Governance as Code.md

    > NOTE: The Trust Registry is currently public and accessible to anyone on the internet

-3. The trust-registry has 5 GET end-points:
+3. The trust-registry has 5 GET endpoints:
     - `GET`  `/trust-registry/schemas`
      - Will return all schemas on the trust registry